agomezmartin/internationalization/assets/django/advanced_config/README.md

 ```
 ## 2. Create a "LOCALE" **folder** inside your Django **app**

-Once the LOCALE folder has been created, add a new folder for each language:
+Once the LOCALE folder has been created, add a new folder for each target language:

 locale</br>
 ├── en</br>
 ├── es</br>
 ├── fr</br>
-└── ...
+└─ ...

 ## 3. Mark strings for translation